Petros Avetisyan

-Petros Avetisyan (Պետրոս Ավետիսյան; born 7 January 1996) is an Armenian professional footballer who plays as a midfielder for FC Gandzasar, and the Armenia national team.
+Petros Avetisyan (Պետրոս Ավետիսյան; born 7 January 1996) is an Armenian professional footballer who plays as a midfielder for Armenian Premier League club Van, and the Armenia national team.

 Club career

 Banants

 Born in Yerevan, Avetisyan started his career at Malatia football school that later was renamed as FC Banants.
 After progressing through the club's youth system, he became top scorer of Banants-2 in Armenian First league in 2014–15 season and moved to the first team of the club.

 On 11 November 2014, he made his debut in Armenia Premier League in away match against Pyunik.
 In two weeks he already was in starting line-up of Banants.

 In 2015–16 he was one of the key players of Banants.
 The club won the Armenian Cup.

 Pyunik

 On 29 July 2016, Avetisyan signed for Pyunik on a six-month loan deal, and played almost all the matches in Starting line-up of the club in the first half of 2016–17 season.

 On 23 January 2017, he officially was transferred from Banants to Pyunik.

 At the beginning of 2018 he was linked to moving to Ukrainian clubs Zorya Luhansk and FC Oleksandriya.